Increasing Depth of Neural Networks for Life-long Learning: Conclusion

 \section{Conclusion}

 We proposed a novel method for continual learning based on the increasing depth of neural networks.
 We indicate where new layers should be attached by computing the entropy of each head prediction for a new task.
-We created a tree-like structure that can grow based on task similarity based on this information.
-Our method is similar in principle to PNN; however, PNN allocates a lot of memory for each task.
-The proposed method alleviates this by adding only part of a network for a new task.
-At the same time, we may retain the benefit of PNN, such as no forgetting, without the need for a memory buffer by design.
+We created a tree-like structure that could grow based on task similarity based on this information.
+Our method is similar in principle to PNN; however, PNN allocates a lot of memory for the whole network structure during the learning process.
+The proposed method alleviates this by adding only part of a network for a new task and utilizing a subset of previously trained weights.
+At the same time, we may retain the benefit of PNN, such as no forgetting guaranteed by design, without needing a memory buffer.

 Conducted experiments suggest that the introduced algorithm obtained good results, especially for datasets with distribution close to real images.
 In a more challenging setup with a single computer vision dataset as a separate task, our method outperforms Experience Replay.